cloud-hypervisor/cloud-hypervisor/docs/snapshot_restore.md

 In this particular example, we can observe that 2 memory region files were created.
 That is explained by the size of the guest RAM, which is 4GiB in this case.
-Because it exceeds 3GiB (which is where we can find a ~1GiB memory hole), Cloud-Hypervisor needs 2 distinct memory regions to be created.
+Because it exceeds 3GiB (which is where we can find a ~1GiB memory hole), Cloud Hypervisor needs 2 distinct memory regions to be created.
 Each memory region's content is stored through a dedicated file, which explains why we end up with 2 different files, the first one containing the guest RAM range 0-3GiB and the second one containing the guest RAM range 3-4GiB.